maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

       >
       > _For example, if the size of your USB drive is 1GB, then you could set "bs=1M" and "count=1024"_

-    * For Windows - use tool like **Win32DiskImager.exe**
+    * For Windows - use a tool like **Win32DiskImager.exe**

       > _NOTICE : A simple *.iso file cannot work for this._

 2. Enable Virtual Media

-    1. Login and navigate to webpage of VM on your browser
+    1. Login and navigate to a webpage of the VM on your browser
         ```
         https://<Arbel_EVB_IP>/#/control/virtual-media
         ```